This article contains affiliate links, I may receive a commission for purchases made through these links

 I’ll be using 4 colours in Rico Creative Cotton Aran, but this would make a great stash busting project so use as many or as few colours as you like.
 I will also be making a scrap blanket using Stylecraft Cotton Classique.

-Rico cotton aran is a thin aran (also called Worsted weight), so you can get away with switching to a DK (Double knit or light worsted) and still keep my finished sizes and hook sizes used.
+Rico cotton aran is a thin aran (also called Worsted weight or weight 4), so you can get away with switching to a DK (Double knit or light worsted) and still acheive a similar finished size to me and use the same hook sizes I used.

 Although I’m from the UK I use US terms.
 I will give the UK translations each week for all the stitches, but otherwise everything will be in US stitch terms including the tutorial videos.

-The crochet along will be available for free on my blog, but you can purchase the ad free, printable version of the pattern on Ravelry for just £2.40 which includes a weekly update with the next square
+The crochet along will be available for free on my blog, but you can purchase the ad free, printable version of the pattern on either as part of my Lifetime Pattern Pass, which gives you access to all of my published patterns including future ones for a one off fee (find out more here).
+Or by itself on Ravelry for just £5

 Different stitches work up in different tensions, so to keep the squares the same size I’ve had to use several hook sizes.
 So it’s important that you pay attention to the hook size stated for each square, as it will change quite often.
 If you are uncomfortable using the small hook sizes for aran yarn, then go up a hook size.
 But if you do this you need to do the same for every square otherwise you will end up with squares of different sizes.